-On PIO reset, or the assertion of CTRL_SM_RESTART, the ISR shift counter is cleared to 0 (nothing yet shifted in), and the OSR shift counter is initialised to 32 (nothing remaining to be shifted out).
+On PIO reset, or the assertion of CTRL_SM_RESTART, the input shift counter is cleared to 0 (nothing yet shifted in), and the output shift counter is initialised to 32 (nothing remaining to be shifted out; fully exhausted).
 Some other instructions affect the shift counters:

-- PULL clears the output shift counter

-- PUSH clears the input shift counter

-- MOV OSR, x clears the output shift counter

-- MOV ISR, x clears the input shift counter

-- OUT ISR, count sets the input shift counter to count
+- A successful PULL clears the output shift counter to 0 - A successful PUSH clears the input shift counter to 0 - MOV OSR, ... (i.e. any MOV instruction that writes OSR) clears the output shift counter to O - MOV ISR, ... (i.e. any MOV instruction that writes ISR) clears the input shift counter to 0 - OUT ISR, count sets the input shift counter to count